luisico/gold-standard-images/README.md

 - User vagrant?
 Different users might be needed for each artifact
 - Use EPM for repositories
 - Document generation of vagrant and packer keys
+- guest_os_type variables for vbox and vmware should go in OS template
+- Bigger disk size and allow to grow?

 # Build images